SovietKetchup/dp_scraper/posts/easy/-2016-08-16- Challenge #279 -Easy- Uuencoding.md

 &lt;file&gt; is the file name to be used when recreating the binary data.

-&lt;newline&gt; signifies a newline character, used to terminate each line.
+&lt;newline&gt; signifies sa newline character, used to terminate each line.

 Each data line uses the format: